Healthcare Technologies Management (HCTM)

 The Graduate School of Management, in conjunction with the Law School, offers a program of dual study leading to an M.S.H.R. degree and a juris doctor degree.
 Students seeking admission to the dual program must apply to both the Graduate School of Management and the Law School and must meet the admission requirements for each.
 Students start this dual program as a law student and may take classes in the M.S.H.R. program throughout their Law School program or upon completion of the law program, students are officially admitted to the M.S.H.R. program for completion of the remainder of the dual program.

 Dual program students complete 81 credit hours in the Law School and 21-23 graduate credit hours in the M.S.H.R. program.
 A maximum of 18 credit hours of any dual M.S.H.R./J.D. students course work can count toward both degrees (9 hours of Law School credits may be applied to the M.S.H.R. requirements and as many as 9 hours of M.S.H.R. credits may be applied to the J.D. elective requirements.)
 All transfer courses from the Marquette University Law School must have a C or above grade.
-Dual program students must maintain a 3.000 grade point average to graduate with the M.S.H.R. degree.
+Dual program students must maintain a 3.000 grade point average in all courses applied to the M.S.H.R. degree in order to graduate with the degree.
 Students are strongly encouraged to seek advising from both programs.

 The M.S.H.R. program is 30 credits.
 Students must complete the following: